salmenf/datamoves/README.md

 # datamoves: Interactive cheat sheet for data moves

 This is a companion piece for my Master's thesis.
-It is a website introduces the concept of Data Moves.
+It is a website that introduces the concept of Data Moves.

 Data Moves are actions in data science which change the content, values or structure of a dataset.